 Information for families

-Services can waive gap fees if they are forced to close as a result of a public health directive, due to COVID-19, until 31 December 2020.
+All services in Australia can waive gap fees if they are forced to close on public health advice until 31 January 2021.

 If your service is directed to close by a Commonwealth, state or territory government authority, you must report the closure and any reopening.